 Using inhalation for aromatherapy incorporates several different methods.
 The process involves the essential oil being evaporated into the air.
 This can be done by using an electric diffuser, a vase diffuser, a spray, oil droplets, or vapor breath (such as in a steam bath).

-There is much more to essential oils than just a pleasant smell.
+There is much more to oils than just a pleasant smell.
 The aromatherapy oils provide respiratory decongestant, and psychological benefits.
 They also have antibiotic, antibacterial, anti-inflammatory and disinfectant properties.

 Topical application is delivered through massage oils or via skin care and bath products.
 This enables oils to be absorbed through the skin.

-Massaging the area of the body before, or during, application of the essential oil can boost our circulation and increases absorption.
+Massaging the area of the body before, or during, application of the oil can boost our circulation and increases absorption.

 Essential oils, as a rule, should never be applied directly to the skin.
 The oils should be diluted with a carrier oil.

-This also makes the essential oils last a lot longer.
-You only need to add a few drops of essential oil to your choice of carrier oil.
+This also makes the oils last a lot longer.
+You only need to add a few drops of oil to your choice of carrier oil.
 The most common carrier oils are Ylang Ylang, Sweet Almond or Olive oil.